 "To be the only person to make it through the open audition process makes me immensely proud."

-Former presenter Jeremy Clarkson left the show last year after an "unprovoked physical attack" on one of the show's producers.
+Former presenter Jeremy Clarkson left the show last year after an Jeremy Clarkson dropped from Top Gear on one of the show's producers.

 His co-stars James May and Richard Hammond also exited the show.
 All three have since been signed up to present a new motoring programme for Amazon Prime.